-Information about Al Ghouri complex Cairo, tours and Online Booking
+Information about Al Ghouri complex Cairo, tours, Booking

 Al Ghouri complex Cairo built as a funerary complex established by Sultan Qansuh Al Ghouri.
 In fact, Al Ghouri complex Cairo built between 1503 and 1504.
 It was in the Fahhamin quarter on Al Mu’izz street in Islamic Cairo.
 There was a clear decline in the quality of craftsmanship.
 Moreover, it was particularly in stone carving and marble inlay during his reign.
 Al Ghouri complex Cairo indeed is an interesting architectural composition.
 It built on both sides of a street.
 In this regard, they form one of the most impressive hyphen, or double ensembles in Cairo.
 The western side in Al Ghouri complex Cairo includes a Friday madrasa and mosque.
 They built on the Qa’a plan.
 The eastern side of Al Ghouri complex Cairo includes a Khanqah and mausoleum as well as a Sabil kuttab.